Skip advert

 Advertisement - Article continues below

-It’s strange that the M4 CSL fell short of its target of becoming a hardcore driver’s car when this car manages to have such breadth of ability, but still feels really special and properly focussed.
-I also feel slightly nervous to say it, but the best M3s or M4s of this generation are fitted with four-wheel drive.
-It’s such a great system and seems to come without penalty.
-No steering corruption, no perceptible increase in understeer and it actually enhances the sweet, rear-led balance of the chassis by increasing traction and confidence without dumbing down the natural balance.
+It’s especially strange that the M4 CSL fell short of its target of becoming a hardcore driver’s car when this, a practical estate, manages to have such breadth of ability, but still feels really special and properly focussed.
+The all-wheel drive system also seems to come without penalty, with no steering corruption, no perceptible increase in understeer and it actually enhances the sweet, rear-led balance of the chassis by increasing traction and confidence without dumbing down the natural balance.

 Advertisement - Article continues below